-Invest a good amount of time upfront to create a great, detailed profile.
+- Invest a good amount of time upfront to create a professional, detailed profile.

-Spend a small but productive amount of time, on a consistent basis, updating and maintaining your LinkedIn network and profile.
+- Spend a small but productive amount of time, on a consistent basis, to update and maintain your LinkedIn network and profile.

-Use lots of search terms in an advanced search to find the right person.
-If you get no results, remove one or two words and try again.
+- Use lots of search terms in advanced search to find the right person.
+If you do not get any results, remove one or two words and try again.

-Research someone on LinkedIn before meeting him in a job interview or business meeting.
+- Research someone on LinkedIn before meeting the person in a job interview or business meeting.

-Use LinkedIn's Publisher platform to write long-form posts and demonstrate your knowledge to the community.
+- Use LinkedIn’s platform to write posts or share articles, and demonstrate your knowledge to the community.

-Use the LinkedIn Status Update function (Share an Update) to keep your network appraised of your business.
+- Use the LinkedIn status update function (Start a Post) to keep your network appraised of your activities.

-LinkedIn is a great way to help you use professional networking to job search.
+LinkedIn helps you harness the power of professional networking to conduct a job search.
 Here are some helpful hints when using LinkedIn to look for employment:

-Make sure your profile is up-to-date, accurate, and matches whatever you provide to a hiring manager or recruiter.
+- Make sure your LinkedIn profile and resume are up-to-date, accurate, and matches whatever you provide to a hiring manager or recruiter.

-Use the Advanced People search to find second- or third-degree network members who work at a desired target company.
-Request an introduction to those people and ask for advice or an informational interview.
+- Use the Advanced People search to find second- or third-degree network members who work at a desired target company.
+Use your first-degree connections to reach out to those people and ask for advice or an informational interview.

-Make sure your profile highlights measurable accomplishments you achieved at your jobs.
-For example, instead of saying "I managed the sales force," say "I managed a 37% growth in revenue in the last four quarters."
+- Make sure your profile highlights measurable accomplishments you achieved at your jobs.
+For example, instead of saying that you “managed the sales force,” say “I managed a 37% growth in revenue in the last four quarters.”

-Don't forget to use LinkedIn's job board.
-As of this writing, there are millions of postings available when you search the web on LinkedIn's job board.
+- Don’t forget to use LinkedIn’s job board.
+Millions of postings are available when you search LinkedIn’s job board.